LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 ### Pod Information

-The first section has information regarding how long the Pod has been active and the (72 hour) Pod expiration date/time.
-These are determined when the Pod is activated by injecting insulin into the reservoir and using actual time to estimate these values.
+The first section has the (72 hour) Pod expiration date/time and how long the Pod has been active.
+These are determined when the Pod is activated by injecting insulin into the reservoir and uses pod active time.

-!!! info ""
-    The Pod has an internal timer that keeps track of minutes that the Pod has been active.
-This timer may have a slight drift with respect to actual time, so the 72 hour expiration beeps or the 80 hour Pod shutdown may be a few minutes before or after you expect it, based on this reported expiration date/time.

-    The displayed values take this drift into account starting with Loop v2.2.5.

 #### Bolus Delivery